Jomprate/BehavioralPatternsSolution/README.md

 Copy code
 cd ChainOfResponsibilityApp
-Run the application to observe how requests are processed by different handlers.
+Run the application to see how requests move through the chain of handlers.
 🎨 Command Pattern
-The Command Pattern encapsulates a request as an object, allowing for parameterization, queuing, and logging of requests, and enabling undoable operations.
-This pattern decouples the classes that invoke operations from those that perform them.
+The Command Pattern encapsulates a request as an object, allowing for parameterization, queuing, and undoable operations.
+It decouples the class that invokes operations from the class that knows how to perform them, providing a flexible solution for action management.

 🔨 Implementation Details
-This implementation uses commands to control actions on a resource.
-Commands like AccessResourceCommand and ModifyResourceCommand interact with a ResourceManager, executing specific actions and supporting undo operations.
+This implementation uses commands such as AccessResourceCommand and ModifyResourceCommand to interact with a ResourceManager, allowing actions to be executed and undone through an invoker.

 📝 Code Example:
 csharp